4th Year Point Guard Still Learning About Basketball and Life

-Along with her parents and her husband who have always encouraged her to be the best she can, Brainard really credits Sowden for her development these last four years.
+Along with her parents and her husband who have always encouraged her to be the best she can, Brainard really credits Sowden for her Dress up Games development these last four years.

 “He pushed me to be the player that I am now, and through his guidance I have made immense progress as an athlete and as a person.
 He saw in me a point guard, which I had never played before . . . he often saw something in me that I couldn’t see, but because of his leadership, I kept coming back every year.”

 Brainard recalls a lesson she learned from her coach in her rookie season.

 “My first season . . . we faced adversity every single weekend”, she said.
 “But what I really remember about that season was one talk Coach gave us.
 He said, ‘I’m not worried about whether we ever win a game; I’m worried about you girls being able to push through adversity in your lives.
 If you give up on basketball now, will you give up in your jobs, your marriages, your life?’
 This hit home and I have never forgotten it.”

 Experience for the future

 The lessons she has learned through basketball will continue to guide her as she looks toward her future and trust what God has planned for her.